-There are no other additional elements of remuneration in respect of overtime, flexileave, bank holiday working, standby payments etc. Any duties undertaken by Chief Officers outside of their contractual hours are without additional payment paid to these senior staff as they are expected to undertake duties outside of their contractual hours without additional payment.
+There are no other additional elements of remuneration in respect of overtime, flexileave, bank holiday working, standby payments for Chief Officers.
+Any duties undertaken by Chief Officers outside of their contractual hours are without additional payment.

-Bonuses/benefits in kind are not paid to Chief Officers.
+4.3 Bonuses are not paid to Chief Officers.